ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 - `swaninit` – SWAN initialization file

 These files provide a complete base configuration for running **SWAN+ADCIRC simulations of Hurricane Florence (2018)**.

+#### Output Files
+The following output files should be produced when running through the example:

+- `modified_fort.13` - ADCIRC nodal attributes file with the new attribute SWAN Local Control to identify inactive nodes and internal source nodes (Case 3).
+- `station_locations.csv` - list of internal source node locations where spectra should be exported.

 ---